OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 Unlimited voice Services are provided primarily for reasonably uninterrupted live dialog between two individuals.
 If your use of unlimited voice Services for conference calling or call forwarding exceeds 750 minutes per month, AT&T may, at its option, terminate your Service or change your plan to one with no unlimited usage components.

 AT&T may, in its sole discretion, terminate your Service or change your plan to one with no unlimited voice usage if it reasonably determines or has a reasonable basis to believe that you are engaged in any of the following prohibited activities: (1) maintaining an open line of communication to provide dispatch or monitoring services.
 (2) accessing or providing access to multi-party chat line services.
 (3) using the Service with a SIM box or SIM server network to generate or simulate voice calls.
 (4) transmitting broadcasts.
 (5) transmitting pre-recorded materials.
 (6) telemarketing.
 (7) initiating autodialed calls.
 (8) initiating any other calls or connections that are not for the purposes of reasonably uninterrupted live dialog between individuals.
 (9) using the Service for any fraudulent purpose.
-(10) reselling or rebilling the Service either alone or as part of any other good or service. or (11) any abusive use of our Network or Services.
+(10) reselling or rebilling the Service either alone or as part of any other good or service. or (11) any abusive use of our network or Services.